Jonish99/pands-problem-sheet/README.md

     It can be extended to allow the user to input any date

 ### References:
-    date?, H., Visser, S. and Ramaswamy, K., 2021.
-How do I get the day of week given a date?. [online] Stack Overflow.
-Available at: <https://stackoverflow.com/questions/9847213/how-do-i-get-the-day-of-week-given-a-date> [Accessed 18 February 2021].

     Python, R., 2021.
 Lists and Tuples in Python – Real Python. [online] Realpython.com.
 Available at: <https://realpython.com/python-lists-tuples/> [Accessed 25 February 2021].

+    Visser, S. and Ramaswamy, K., 2021.
+How do I get the day of week given a date?. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/9847213/how-do-i-get-the-day-of-week-given-a-date> [Accessed 18 February 2021].

 ## [05 squareroot.py]